sstirlin/MSBX5420Spring2019/final/README.md

 [A recommender system for ingredients in recipes](https://qbox.io/blog/building-simple-recommender-systems-for-elasticsearch-1)

 This final is fairly open-ended.
 In other words, it resembles projects that you might encounter in your jobs.
-I am telling you the business requirement, but it is up to you to figure out a Minimum Viable Product (MVP) to deliver.
+I am giving you the business requirement, but it is up to you to figure out a Minimum Viable Product (MVP) to deliver.

 ## The dataset

-The dataset consists of a list of items purchased from an online retailer.
-Grouping by Invoice Num, you can see that items are purchased together in a "basket".
-You will use Elasticsearch to understand what items are frequently purchased together and use this information to make future recommendations (much like Amazon's "Customers who bought this also bought <whatever>").
+The dataset consists of items purchased from an online retailer over the course of a year or two.
+If you group by Invoice Num, you can see that items are purchased together in a "basket".

+You will use Elasticsearch to
+learn what items are frequently purchased together and use this information to make future recommendations (much like Amazon's "Customers who bought this also bought <whatever>").
+This is called an "item-item" recommender.

+Here is the dataset:

 [Retail dataset](https://archive.ics.uci.edu/ml/datasets/online+retail#)